PriankaV/Wisefin/README.md

 # **Wisefin**

 WiseFin is an AI-powered financial management app designed to help users take full control of their finances.
-Built with React Native (frontend) and Flask (backend), WiseFin provides real-time insights into your spending, helps you set and track financial goals, and seamlessly integrates with your bank accounts to automate expense tracking.
+WiseFin provides real-time insights into your spending, helps you set and track financial goals, and seamlessly integrates with your bank accounts to automate expense tracking.

-Whether you're a student budgeting for the semester, a working professional managing monthly expenses, or a family planning for long-term savings, WiseFin simplifies financial management with an intuitive, user-friendly interface.

 ## ❓ Why WiseFin?
 💡 Automated Expense Tracking – Sync transactions from multiple bank accounts